 - Freshman (9th Grade): A student must have been assigned to the ninth grade by his/her middle school. - Sophomore (10th Grade): A student must have earned five (5) credits and a cumulative grade point average of 1.0 on an unweighted 4.0 scale on the credit being submitted for promotion. - Junior (11th Grade): A student must have earned a total of ten (10) credits and a cumulative grade point average of 1.50 on an unweighted 4.0 scale on the credit being submitted for promotion. - Senior (12th Grade): A student must have earned a total of seventeen (17) credits and a cumulative grade point average of 2.0 on an unweighted 4.0 scale on the credit being submitted for promotion.
+A Student on an approved designated 18-credit Academically Challenging Curriculum to Enhance Learning (ACCEL) diploma option may be promoted Mid-year/Semester 2, if the student has earned a total of fifteen (15) credits and has a cumulative grade point average of 2.0 on an unweighted 4.0 scale in the credit being submitted for promotion and is currently enrolled in the courses needed to meet graduation requirements.

-Grade Point Average (GPA)
+GRADE POINT AVERAGE (GPA)